 Now, some of you are bound to be thinking, “I want to go bigger”.
 Good for you!
 You’re definitely into planning and if you’re going to plan it by this Valentine’s Day, I would suggest you need to start working on it ASAP.
 Otherwise, certainly a “promise note” of surprise this Valentine’s Day for a future trip is just as exciting – and allows the two of you to plan it together.
 See part 3 of my Valentine’s blog for some "big" ideas based on my own personal experiences.

 Meanwhile, if you’re sticking closer to home, enjoy planning your day!
 Relax and unwind in nature together.
 And enjoy the inspiration from my own nature experiences featured in my Valentine’s cards, products, and photographs for this and many other occasions.

-Whatever you do, wherever you go, here’s wishing you and your special someone a wonderful Valentine’s Day…
+Whatever you do, wherever you go, here’s wishing you and your special 'nature lover' someone a wonderful Valentine’s Day…

 Pamela, Eyes4Nature's proprietor, enjoying life out in the field among the animals and the peacefulness of nature.